-Senators eliminate Rangers, book spot in Eastern Conference final
+Senators book spot in Eastern final with win over Rangers

 Erik Karlsson was obviously thinking of the Ottawa Senators’ earlier matches at Madison Square Garden, when the hometown New York Rangers had humiliated Ottawa in two lopsided 4-1 playoff games.

 The Senators got their “good job” and they finally got a victory in New York, outscoring the Rangers 4-2, with Karlsson the best player on the ice and the one who would, appropriately, score the winning goal.
+“Our captain was the best man on the ice,” Derik Brassard said.

 The Senators will now move on to the Eastern Conference final, meeting either the Washington Capitals or the Pittsburgh Penguins, who will decide their semi-final series with a Game 7 Wednesday night in Washington.
 The next series, Ottawa’s first trip to the conference final since 2007, would begin Saturday.

-Despite the Rangers previous home-ice domination of the Senators, there had been much talk in the New York sports media and talk shows about players “showing up” and “missing in action.”
+Despite the Rangers’ previous home-ice domination of the Senators, there had been much talk in the New York sports media and talk shows about players “showing up” and “missing in action.”

 New York Mets pitcher Matt Harvey even issued a public apology Tuesday for failing to show up at a Mets weekend game, saying he was “embarrassed” at missing curfew the night before and then golfing in the morning before a game.